PRML/PRMLT/README.md

 Introduction
 -------
-This Matlab package implementes machine learning algorithms described in the great textbook:
+This Matlab package implements machine learning algorithms described in the great textbook:
 Pattern Recognition and Machine Learning by C. Bishop ([PRML](http://research.microsoft.com/en-us/um/people/cmbishop/prml/)).

 It is written purely in Matlab language.
 It is self-contained.
 There is no outside denpency.